 except the most physically fit could pick up much less carry.

 The theory is you hike to a safe location carrying this monstrosity

 on your back with all your essential gear for survival.
-"Everyone" needs a community for Armageddon, and while you're at it
+"Everyone" needs a community for Armageddon, and while you

 I had wondered about foodstuffs and